Aerospike Provider

 }

-Documents are JSON files stored at namespace/set/key.json.
-Each file must contain an id or PK field that becomes the Aerospike record key.
-All other properties are stored as bins.
+Seed documents are JSON files stored at <namespace>/<set>/<key>.json.
+Each file must contain an id (or PK) field – this becomes the Aerospike record key.
+All other top-level properties are stored as bins.

 Resources/1000-CreateInitialSchema/